xrysen/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone written with HTML/CSS/Javascript/JQuery/Ajax
+Tweeter is a simple, responsive, single-page, AJAX based Twitter clone.
+It was written with HTML, Sass, Javascript and jQuery.

 ## Final Product